 Many theorists believe students cannot produce sounds accurately unless they can distinguish between similar sounds-sounds that are similar in the native language and in the foreign language, and sounds that are similar to each other in the foreign language.
 Listening discrimination practice can be a first step toward helping students hear themselves and know when they are pronouncing properly.
 And, obviously, listening discrimination skills enable students to distinguish between similar but very different words in the target language-for example, pero and perro.
-Here are several examples of the sound discrimination exercises found in the Instructor's Edition of Puntos de partida.
-These exercises are on pages 12 and 164, respectively.
+Here are some examples of the sound discrimination exercises found in the Instructor's Edition of Puntos en breve.
+These exercises are on pages 10 and 120, respectively.

-Preliminary Exercise: Pronounce these words in random order and have students tell whether each word is español or ingles.
+Preliminary Exercise: Pronounce these words in random order and have students tell whether each word is español or inglés.
 You may wish to translate unfamiliar words for students.